 $ poetry config http-basic.my-custom-repo user1 secretp4ssword!

-Once those two steps are done, you can use poetry add
+Once those two steps are done, you can use poetry add to install a package from your newly configured custom index.

 So,